adiimated/BlueZone/README.md

 ## Goal
 This project aims to:
 - Identify American counties with the highest number of centenarians and investigate the contributing factors to such longevity.
-- Examine the impact of healthcare variables, environmental conditions, lifestyle choices, socioeconomic status, and demography on life expectancy**.
+- Examine the impact of healthcare variables, environmental conditions, lifestyle choices, socioeconomic status, and demography on life expectancy.
 - Explore disparities between rural and urban areas in terms of healthcare and lifestyle factors.
 - Evaluate variations in life expectancy among U.S. counties to provide a nuanced understanding of the local healthcare systems.